-NO. Formation of new basement is at - 4.25m below ground level, site investigation has borehole was dry to -6.0m below ground level.
+NO. Formation of new basement is at - 2.
+50m below ground level.

-Q2.
-Is the site within 100m of a watercourse, well or potential spring line?

-NO. With reference to figure 12 the site is not within 100m of any of these features.

-Q3.
-Is the site within the catchment of the pond chains on Hampstead Heath.

-NO. Refer to figure 14.

-Q4.
-Will the proposed basement development result in a change in the proportion of hard surfaced paved areas.

-NO. Basement is below footprint of existing building, and below garden.
-Front area replaces existing vaults.
+- Q2.
+Is the site within 100m of a watercourse, well or potential spring line? - NO. With reference to figure 12 the site is not within 100m of any of these features. - Q3.
+Is the site within the catchment of the pond chains on Hampstead Heath. - NO. Refer to figure 14. - Q4.
+Will the proposed basement development result in a change in the proportion of hard surfaced paved areas. - NO. Basement is below footprint of existing building, and below existing hard-scaped parts of the front and rear gardens. - Q5.

-- Q5.
 As part of the site drainage will more surface water than at present be discharged into the ground. - NO. There is no increase in impermeable area. - Q6.
-Is the lowest point of the proposed excavation close to or lower than the mean level in any pond or spring line. - NO. There are no nearby ponds or spring lines.
+Is the lowest point of the proposed excavation close to or lower than the mean level in any pond or spring line.

+NO. There are no nearby ponds or spring lines.